CarlCarlsonM/VisteUnFuturo/README.md

 # VisteUnFuturo

-This app was created with Bootify.io - more documentation [can be found here](https://bootify.io/docs/).
-Feel free to contact us for further questions.

 ## Development

 During development it is recommended to use the profile `local`.
 In IntelliJ, `-Dspring.profiles.active=local` can be added in the VM options of the Run Configuration after enabling this property in "Modify options".